 Large Table for laptops/writing

-We use our living room table for our laptops, read, ng and writing.
-One of our rules is we stay at the table the entire school time.
-It helps avoid distractions in their bedrooms including devices like phones and tablets.
-If you don't have a large enough table, make a rule that everyone stays in the same location.
+We use our living room table for our laptops, reading, and writing.
+One rule is to stay at the table the entire school time.
+It helps avoid distractions in their bedrooms including the use of phones and tablets.
+If you don’t have a large enough table, make a rule that everyone stays within the same location.

 At the end of the day, all books must be put away on the shelf.
 There is nothing more frustrating when dinner is ready and papers are everywhere!